visgl/loaders.gl/modules/polyfills/docs/api-reference/README.md

 - Applications should only install this module if they need to run under older environments.
 While the polyfills are only installed at runtime if the platform does not already support them, importing this module will increase the application's bundle size.
 - Refer to browser documentation for the usage of these classes, e.g. MDN.
-- In the browser, overhead of using these imports is very low, as most polyfills are only bundled under Node.js.
+- In the browser, overhead of using these imports is not as high, as most polyfills are only bundled under Node.js.
 - If working under older browsers, e.g. IE11, you may need to install your own TextEncoder/TextDecoder polyfills before loading this library

 ## Attribution